-- 1. The Part D QIC receives the reopening request in writing via email to the Plan Liaison at: QPD-Plan_Liaison@c2cinc.com - a.
+- 1. The Part D QIC receives the reopening request in writing via email to the Plan Liaison at: QPD-Plan Liaison@c2cinc.com.
+Portal and fax request submissions may not be reviewed. - a.
 In the email subject line include "Reopening Request" and the appeal number - b.
-The Reopening request and reasoning should be clearly stated in the body of the email - c.
-The Reopening request must be made within the CMS timeframes permitted for re-opening - 2.
-The Reopening Adjudicator reviews the reopening request and determines whether to grant reopening based on a good cause analysis in accordance with § 423.1986 - 3.
-The Part D QIC notifies the reopening requestor of its decision whether or not to grant reopening within 30 calendar days of the receipt of the reopening request - 4.
+The Reopening request and reasoning should be clearly stated in an attachment and should include any additional information or updates the plan would like to have reviewed - c.
+The Reopening request must be made within the CMS timeframes permitted for reopening - 2.
+The Reopening Adjudicator reviews the reopening request and determines whether to grant reopening based on a good cause analysis in accordance with § 423.1986

+- 3. The Part D QIC notifies the reopening requestor of its decision whether or not to grant reopening within 30 calendar days of the receipt of the reopening request - 4.
 If reopening is granted, the reopening review is completed by issuing a revised reconsideration decision in accordance with the process and procedures described in Section 6 of this manual for reconsideration review.
 Reopening reconsiderations for both drug and LEP appeals must be completed, and notice provided, as expeditiously as the enrollee's health requires, but no later than 120 calendar days from the date the Part D QIC receives the request to reopen - 5.
 If the Reopening reconsideration reverses an unfavorable reconsideration (that is, the Reopening reconsideration finds in favor of the enrollee in whole or in part), a Notice of Requirement to Comply is also issued to the Part D plan.
 The Part D plan is then responsible for "effectuation" as per §8.1 of this manual